queryluke/masseffect-5e-data/data/spells/ai-hacking.md

     incapacitated for 1 hour and the spell ends.
 ---
 Target a synthetic creature within 30m.
 It must succeed on an Intelligence saving throw or it becomes Hacked (it is considered
-<condition id="charmed"/> and can't use spells or abilities).
+<me-condition id="charmed"/> and can't use spells or abilities).
 If you or creatures that are friendly to you are fighting it, it has advantage
 on the saving throw.

 On its turn, the hacked creature attacks the closest creature hostile to the spell caster, making a ranged weapon